KrijnS8/Sudoku-Solver/README.md

 # Sudoku-Solver
-Algorithm that solves a sudoku
+Algorithm to solve a sudoku